MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/JAVA/README.md

 11. Write a program to define a class Employee to accept emp_id, emp _name, basic_salary from the user and display the gross_salary.
 12. Write a program to define a class Fraction having data members numerator and denominator.
 Initialize three objects using different constructors and display its fractional value.
 13. Write a program to define a class Item containing code and price.
 Accept this data for five objects using array of objects.
 Display code, price in tabular form and also, display total price of all items

+# ASSIGNMENT 9

+1. Write a Java program to create an ArrayList, add all the months of a year and print the same.
+2. Create an ArrayList that can store only Strings.
+Create a printAll method that will print all the elements of the ArrayList using an Iterator.
+3. Write a Java program to retrieve an element (at a specified index) from a given array list.
+4. Write a Java program to copy one array list into another.
+5. Implement the Question 1 using LinkedList.
+6. Write a Java program to iterate through all elements in a linked list starting at the specified position.
+7. Write a Java program to insert elements into the linked list at the first and last positions.
+8. Write a Java program to remove the first and last elements from a linked list.
+9. Write a Java program to append the specified element to the end of a hash set and iterate through all elements.
+10. Write a Java program to clone a hash set to another hash set.
+11. Write a Java program to convert a hash set to an array.